Angry Birds finally available on RIM's PlayBook

-TORONTO Dec 21 It took seven months, but Research In Motion RIM.TO has finally delivered on a promise made by co-founder Mike Lazaridis.
-Angry Birds is now available on RIM's PlayBook tablet.
+TORONTO It took seven months, but Research In Motion has finally delivered on a promise made by co-founder Mike Lazaridis.
+Angry Birds is available on RIM's PlayBook tablet.

 The widely popular game, where birds destroy the pigs who stole their eggs with the help of a slingshot, has long been available on Apple and Android-based devices.